Desk with Laptop, Calculator, Files and small model of house with epc colours

 Wall - Cavity wall, filled cavity

-The asumption reflects the most common construction approach in use at the time that the wall was originally built, considering the construction dateband assigned to the building part.
+This asumption reflects the most common construction approach in use at the time that the wall was originally built, considering the construction dateband assigned to the building part.

-If the dateband of the building part is prior to 1976, then the EPC Features table will indicate:
+The dates vary slightly by region, but here in England where I am based, if the dateband of the building part is prior to 1976, then the EPC Features table will indicate:

 Wall - Cavity wall, as built, no insulation (assumed)